updated on 21 March 2023

 The challenge that non-law students often face is not being able to explain or demonstrate their commitment to the industry.
 Non-law students sometimes forget that law firms want to know why you’ve switched, what your aspirations are and what your motivations are in doing so.

-There are two elements to this: first, reflect and understand why you have made the change and second, engage in as many additional activities as possible.
+There are two elements to this: first, reflect and understand why you’ve made the change and second, engage in as many additional activities as possible.
 These can range from volunteering with Citizens Advice, to engaging with law firms on social media, attending networking events and conferences.
 Many universities now have specific ‘law for non-law’ societies, so get to know what yours has to offer.
-Not only do you learn important skills, but the knowledge that you gain of the industry and your commitment to get involved as much as possible will reinforce your motivation and demonstrate to a law firm that you really have thought it through!
+Not only do you learn important skills, but the knowledge that you gain of the industry and your commitment to get involved as much as possible will reinforce your motivation and demonstrate to a law firm that you’ve really thought it through!

 In a competitive market where training contracts, and legal work experience in general, are highly sought after, an important distinction between successful and unsuccessful training contract applications is the ability to distinguish the skills that set you apart from other candidates.

 The ability to analyse a set of circumstances, understand the different viewpoints of parties and argue your position is a skill practised in many undergraduate degrees; dissertation modules being a good example of this.
-This is a skill utilised regularly in any trainee solicitor role and, with widespread knowledge beyond that of the law, will enable you to consider situations from alternative perspectives.
+This is a skill used regularly in any trainee solicitor role and, with widespread knowledge beyond that of the law, will enable you to consider situations from alternative perspectives.